ipfs-shipyard/ipfs-primer/README.md

 # The IPFS Primer

-This primer contains a series of Tutorials explaining IPFS, Merkle Trees and the Decentralized Web.
+This primer contains a series of tutorials explaining IPFS, Merkle Trees and the Decentralized Web.
 It's written and maintained as a [gitbook](https://www.gitbook.com/about) so people can read it in many formats.

 The GitHub repository for this book is at https://github.com/ipfs-shipyard/ipfs-primer.